NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 Congrats!
-You have created a project, compiled a smart contract, tested, and deployed it.
+You have created a project and compiled, tested and deployed a smart contract.

 For any questions or feedback you may have, you can find us in the [Hardhat Discord server](/discord).